About monthly, daily, and unit-based rates

 -

-Time entry: Workers enter their worked hours (not days or months).
+Time entry: Workers enter their worked hours or units of work (not days or months).

 If a worker enters 39hrs, their pay is adjusted accordingly ($1000 – 1hr = $995).